kylehadam/Phone-Book-Assignment/README.md

 - `addEntry(firstName, lastName, phoneNumber, details)`: Adds a new entry to the phone book.
 Returns `true` if the entry is added, or an alert if a duplicate is detected.
 - `updateEntry(firstName, lastName, phoneNumber, newDetails)`: Updates an existing entry's details based on the composite key.
 - `deleteEntry(firstName, lastName, phoneNumber)`: Deletes an entry from the phone book using the composite key.
-- `sortEntriesByLastName()`: Sorts entries by last name using **Timsort** (JavaScript’s native sorting algorithm).
+- `sortEntries(criteria)`: Sorts entries by a given criterion (last name, first name, phone number, or email) using **Timsort** (JavaScript’s native sorting algorithm).
-- `searchEntry(query, criteria)`: Searches for entries based on a query and criteria (e.g., first name, last name, or phone number).
+- `searchEntry(query, criteria)`: Searches for entries based on a query and criteria (e.g., first name, last name, phone number, or email).
 Returns an array of matching entries.
 - `getEntriesGroupedByInitial()`: Groups entries by the initial letter of the last name for display.

 ### Example Use